bixbyjs/www.bixbyjs.org/content/guide/index.md

 The result is a coherent approach that makes it easier to develop, maintain, and operate applications, whether you are part of a small team or a large organization.

-## TODO: Ideas

-Microservices eliminate bottlenecks, in deployment, in developer collaboration, in operational scalability.